 Suzuki / Lindemann / Cruz Archival and Library Research Award

-The Suzuki/Lindemann/Cruz Award for Archival and Library Research, 2024-25
+The Suzuki/Lindemann/Cruz Award for Archival and Library Research

 For many Humanities research projects, travel to libraries and archives is crucial.
 The Suzuki/Lindemann/Cruz Award (a single award of $750) is designed to help the graduate-student recipient fund research-related travel.
 It may be used for a brief research trip but may also be used to supplement other sources of funding for a longer research trip.
-The $750 award may be used any time between June 1, 2024 and May 31, 2025.
+The $750 award may be used any time during the designated award year.
 Preference will be given to applications from doctoral candidates who intend to use the Award to expedite dissertation research (at or beyond the prospectus stage).

 The award honors Professors Mihoko Suzuki, Mary Lindemann, and Anne Cruz.
 Mihoko Suzuki was the founding director of the Center for the Humanities in 2009 and headed it for its first ten years.
 Anne Cruz and Mary Lindemann were interim directors in 2011-12 and 2016, respectively.
 All three are pre-eminent scholars in Early Modern Studies and together they edited Early Modern Women for six years.